-This contains a list of books, websites, films and other resources which may help you with further independent research and presentations.
+This contains a list of books and websites which may help you with further independent research and presentations.
 It may also be helpful when further information is required for internal assessments and extended essays in history.
-You may wish to share the contents of this area with your school or local librarian.
+You may wish to share the contents of this section with your school or local librarian.